 Nevertheless…in our continuing effort to promote electrification…we will launch the Scion iQ EV and the second-generation RAV4 EV this year in small volumes.

 These vehicles are not “coming to market” in the typical sense.

 Rather, they are meant to gauge consumer preferences, range requirements and use patterns.

-To do so, we are taking two very
+To do so, we are taking two very different tracks.

 With a range of less than 50 miles…the iQ EV will be aimed specifically at short-distance urban car-sharing programs.